 No, there are no negative side effects.

 Why should I take the PHL Genetic Hair Loss Test?

 Knowing your hair loss risk allows you to seek preventative treatments before the process has taken hold.
-It also allows PHL to recommend bespoke/innovative hair loss treatments for you, which if applied in a timely fashion, helps you keep what you’ve got!
+It also allows PHL to provide anti-hair loss solutions for you, which if applied in a timely fashion, helps you keep what you’ve got.